 Months 1-3:

-- Noticeable changes in clothing fit
+- Some patients notice changes in clothing fit

 Months 3-6:

-- Health markers improving
+- Health markers may improve

 - Sustainable habit formation